 Special Immigrant Juvenile Status

 While SIJS is intended to protect children and offer their guardians a sense of security, it is important to note that children who receive their green card based on SIJS can never submit a green card petition for their parents and can only apply for their brothers and sisters once they are 21 years old.
-But for children who receive their green card through the SIJS program, an avenue to citizenship is available because they will be eligible to naturalize after five years.
+But for children who receive their green card through the SIJS program, an avenue to citizenship is available after holding permanent resident status for five years.

 You may be eligible for SIJS if